SteCiu01/DAX/DAX-Codes/README.md

 #### Filter Context

-Guidelines on how to handlecomplex filtering with DAX.
+Guidelines on how to handle complex filtering with DAX.

 | Topic | Description | Link |
 |---------|-------------|------|